Comox Valley Park Rules & Permits

 Protection for Plants and Animals

-Please remember that in our parks, all native plants, animals, and their homes are protected.
-This includes rocks, driftwood, shells, trees, and shrubs.
-Damage to park trees by careless users is an offence, under the "Electoral Areas Parks Regulations Bylaw No. 103, 2010".
+Please remember all native plants, animals, and their homes are protected.
+This includes driftwood, shells, trees and shrubs.
+Damaging park trees or features is a ticketable offence under "Electoral Areas Parks Regulations Bylaw No. 103, 2010".
 The bylaw in part states: